Call Us

 More often than not, we are able to see anyone the same day they call in with a dental emergency during business hours.
 If you’re one of our patients of record we may even be able to see you after hours.
 Your health is our number one priority and we want to help in any way we can.
 So don’t hesitate to call!

-To report a dental emergency, schedule an appointment, or learn more about Mason Dental, give us a call or visit our office.
+To report a dental emergency, schedule an appointment, or learn more about Mason Dental, contact us or visit our office.

 TEXT OUR OFFICE